ThorbenKuck/NetCom2/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] **Optional**: I have a specific Design in mind
 - [ ] **Optional**: This feature is seeking to fix an existing problem

 If your checklist is **not** fully ticked, please try to complete it such that it does.
 Optional parts are not required.
 You can freely delete those.
+Either remove the _Optional-tags_ or remove the whole _Optional-part._

 The following is a template to help you state the request clearly.